galaxyproject/gxadmin/README.md

 [`mutate fail-history`](docs/README.mutate.md#mutate-fail-history) | Mark all jobs within a history to state error [`mutate fail-job`](docs/README.mutate.md#mutate-fail-job) | Sets a job state to error [`mutate fail-terminal-datasets`](docs/README.mutate.md#mutate-fail-terminal-datasets) | Causes the output datasets of jobs which were manually failed, to be marked as failed
+[`mutate generate-unset-api-keys`](docs/README.mutate.md#mutate-generate-unset-api-keys) | Generate API keys for users which do not have one set.
 [`mutate oidc-role-find-affected`](docs/README.mutate.md#mutate-oidc-role-find-affected) | Find users affected by galaxyproject/galaxy#8244
 [`mutate oidc-role-fix`](docs/README.mutate.md#mutate-oidc-role-fix) | Fix permissions for users logged in via OIDC.
 Workaround for galaxyproject/galaxy#8244
 [`mutate reassign-job-to-handler`](docs/README.mutate.md#mutate-reassign-job-to-handler) | Reassign a job to a different handler